 Explosions usually happen abruptly with little or no warning, which makes it nearly impossible for employees and others in the vicinity to escape unharmed.
 Moreover, most explosions take place in enclosed areas without sufficient ventilation or ways to quickly exit the facility.
 Unfortunately, these same factors transform employees into helpless victims of explosions.
 Explosions caused by combustible dust can cause severe burns throughout the body, smoke inhalation injuries, and even fatalities.
 Sadly, many of these explosions could have easily been prevented if only proper safety measures were implemented.

 Jed Dietrich, Esq. founded the Dietrich Law Firm P.C. in 2005 with a mission to provide the highest level of personal injury service to victims.
-Since 1999, Jed Dietrich, Esq., a distinguished member of the Premier Lawyers of America, has exclusively handled serious personal injury cases.
+Since 1999, Jed Dietrich, Esq. has exclusively handled serious personal injury cases.
 Throughout the years, Jed Dietrich, Esq. has seen the ravaging impact that explosions can have on a victim’s life, ranging from third-degree burns and disfigurement to smoke inhalation and death.
 The Dietrich Law Firm P.C.’s highly qualified team understands the severe emotional trauma and devastation that these injuries can cause.
 Our top-notch team of explosion injury attorneys is here to assist you by asserting your legal rights to seek compensation.
-Recognized as a Best Law Firm of America and honored with a Better Business Bureau A+ Rating, our remarkable law firm will fight to obtain the best result for your explosion-related injuries and resulting damages.
-Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00 or more 38 times to compensate his clients for their injuries.
+Distinguished with a Better Business Bureau A+ Rating, our remarkable law firm will fight to obtain the best result for your explosion-related injuries and resulting damages.
+Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00 or more 44 times to compensate his clients for their injuries.
 Our veteran team is available for your free consultation 24 hours per day and 7 days per week by calling 716-839-3939 or by filling out the online consultation form.Common Causes Of Combustible Dust Explosions

 Combustible dust explosions can often be attributed to a variety of factors.
 Nevertheless, the most common feature of these mishaps is blast reactions.
 Blast reactions occur when fuel, oxygen, and heat all mix in a confined space.
 This mixture creates the perfect combustible combination, which then triggers an explosion upon ignition.
 Concentrations of dust particles act as a primary source of fuel for fires.
 When even small sections of industrial facilities are not properly ventilated, such sites can fall victim to devastating explosions.
 Further, when combustible dust catches on fire, it can discharge particles into the atmosphere making secondary explosions much more probable.
 According to the Occupational Safety and Health Administration (OSHA), when secondary explosions take place, there are considerably more fatalities than when only a primary explosion occurs.
 Combustible dust explosions typically happen at chemical plants, factories, and other industrial locations, including: